Physical signs to look out for

 Variation in moods

 Identifying why you’re feeling low or agitated is helpful.
-The “early warning systems” can help identify certain moods and help you monitor and regulate how you’re feelings.
+The “early warning systems” can help identify certain moods and help you monitor and regulate your feelings.

 What are the “Early Warning Systems”?

-The “Early warning systems” is a strategy to help evaluate why someone is feeling a particular way.
-For example, if you were to start feeling low in the afternoon, you might think that your mood will worsen and never get better, where it might mean you had little sleep the night before.
+The “Early warning systems” is a strategy that’s used in therapy to help evaluate why someone is feeling a particular way.
+For example, if you were to start feeling low in the afternoon, you might think that your mood will worsen and never get better, but it might mean you had little sleep the night before.
 By understanding and using the “early warning systems”, you or your caregiver can help you grasp the difference between feelings and facts.
 It helps determine what it is that caused your mood to change in the first place.
-You learn to identify specific challenges in certain environments, with individual people or friends, physical or emotional states, lifestyle, medication etc. and how to problem-solve anything amiss with these things.
-Finding the key to an early warning system means you can then consider how to manage your moods independently.
+You learn to identify specific challenges in certain environments, with individual people or friends, physical or emotional states, lifestyle, medication and more.
+You can then problem-solve anything amiss with these things.
+Finding the key to an early warning system means you can then influence how to manage your moods independently.

 Cognitive symptoms that include persistent negative beliefs about yourself and your abilities add to the problem.
 Cognitive symptoms can also slow down thoughts, making concentrating on tasks difficult.
 Taking in central coherence during work or remembering and making decisions about other things in your life can also be part of depressed moods.